How to Stop ISP Throttling (Full Guide)

 Simple Speed Test

-The most straightforward way of telling whether your internet speed is being throttled is by running a simple internet speed test.
-Users can monitor the variations of their internet speeds using the SpeedTest website.
-Running frequent internet speed tests enables you to understand whether your ISP is throttling your internet connection.
+One easy way to check if your internet speed is being throttled is by doing a simple speed test.
+You can use the SpeedTest website to monitor your internet speeds.
+By doing speed tests often, you can see if your ISP is slowing down your connection.

-To determine ISP throttling you need to do many speeds tests over the period.
+To really know if your ISP is throttling, you need to do many speed tests over time.

 Measure speed at the end of the billing period